 I am a Physical Therapist and I specialize in treating patients with osteoporosis.
-I recently had the opportunity to test the Juvent 1000 Dynamic Motion Therapy (DMT) Platform at a Physical Therapy training course.
+In 2010, I had the opportunity to test the Juvent 1000 Dynamic Motion Therapy (DMT) Platform at a Physical Therapy training course.
 I decided to evaluate the whole body vibration Juvent 1000 Dynamic Motion Platform and see if it was something I would recommend for my patients.

 Juvent 1000 Whole Body Vibration Platform

 The Juvent 1000 is based on technology used by the NASA Space Station to assist astronauts to build bone in a zero gravity situation.

 The device resembles a bathroom weight scale and generates vibrations through the soles of your feet.
 The fast and gentle vertical accelerations that the platform emits produces tiny stresses.
 Researchers believe that these stresses stimulate the bones to grow stronger.

 A recent study has shown that a one year treatment of low-level, high frequency vertical vibrations can inhibit bone loss in the hip and spine.
 The study was conducted on a group of women who were three to eight years post menopause.

 The company suggests that you will see results if you use the device for a minimum of twenty minutes a day.

 This post on the Juvent 1000 Dynamic Motion Therapy Platform and Whole Body Vibration has been (and continues to be) a very popular article on this site.

 Since publishing this post, I have looked at other platforms including high intensity platforms like the Power Plate and low intensity platforms, such as the Marodyne device.